All You Need To Know About

 - Patience and a positive attitude

-When working in the insurance industry, having formal training is more critical than a top-university level education.
-A bachelor’s degree in a related field can be helpful, but the position of an insurance agent only requires a high school diploma.
-There are more opportunities to learn on the job in the insurance industry and be exposed to knowledge that an average 4-year degree may not provide.
+When working in the insurance industry, having formal training is more critical than a university-level education.
+A bachelor’s degree in a related field can be helpful, but isn’t usually considered necessary.
+There are more opportunities to learn on the job in the insurance industry and to be exposed to knowledge that a college degree may not provide.

-Many insurance agents begin their careers by working together with other experienced agents.
-This way, they can connect with their fellow agents and learn on the job as well.
+Many insurance agents begin their careers by working alongside experienced agents.
+It’s a great way to connect with their fellow agents and learn on the job as well.

 Outlook for the Insurance Industry

-Despite the current challenges brought on by the COVID-19 pandemic, the insurance industry still has room for future growth.
+Statistics show that the future looks bright.
 According to Deloitte, the global insurance industry is projected to grow by 3% in 2021.
-Additionally, they also state that 61% of insurers in North America are focusing on increasing diversity in leadership, development, and hiring.
-This shows that becoming an insurance sales agent can be a viable career path for interested individuals.
+Additionally, 61% of insurers in North America are focusing on increasing diversity in leadership, development, and hiring.
+This shows that becoming an insurance sales agent can be a viable career path for any and all interested individuals.

 Insurance companies will always be on the lookout for new clients.
 And as the older workforce gradually nears retirement, a new generation of insurance agents can take the industry forward.

 Earning good money in an insurance sales job is entirely up to you.
-The better you do, the better rewards you get.
+The better you do, the more you’ll earn.
 Since the income for an agent relies on commissions and bonuses, your excellence in sales is reflected in the money you make.
-If you have good work ethic, willingness to learn, and actively put yourself out there, you could be earning sufficiently as an insurance agent.
+If you have a strong work ethic, willingness to learn, and actively put yourself out there, you could quickly be earning more than sufficiently well as an insurance agent.

 The insurance industry is constantly growing and will always need individuals with potential.
 And if you live up to your potential, adapt to the changing scenario, and market yourself well, your insurance agent salary will be what you want it to be.